walstromowen/shackle-breaker/README.md

 * If an ally retreats then second ally dies, the retreated ally can be selected to fill in for the defeated ally even though he just escaped
 * Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug //bypassed by selected non default target first
 * missed splash attacks do not update attacker's stats (visually)
-* After switching characters in encounter stage message cannot be skipped by clicking
+* After switching characters in encounter stage message cannot bSe skipped by clicking
 * clicking confirm attack button rapidly in battle causes crash
 * can scrap items during battle.